Page last updated: 07 April 2026

 Life insurance includes income protection insurance as well as insurance against the risks of death, injury or serious illness.
 It can be complicated so your adviser will ask you lots of questions to help work out the best option for you.

 If you have pre-existing conditions, you’ll need to be up-front about this.
-Your adviser will be able to tell you how an insurer underwrites such conditions and whether you might have to wait for a period before cover starts.
+Your adviser will be able to tell you how an insurer underwrites such conditions and whether you might have to wait for a period before cover starts or pay additional premiums.

 Ask questions about the premiums you will pay and whether they are likely to increase.
-Ask what is best for your age and whether there are ways to reduce premiums by reducing some of the cover you receive.
+Ask what is best for your age and the relationship between premiums and the cover you receive.

 For example, some types of income protection insurance offer payments for two or five years instead of to age 65 or 70.
 Advisers can tell you how likely it is you would need cover for longer periods.